 - (a) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall not exceed 1.0 NTU at any time. - (b) Compliance for treatment plants that use ozone is based on a running annual average of monthly samples. - (c) Compliance is based on the LRAA of data collected at distribution system-wide monitoring locations.
 The range of all samples collected is included. - (d) The Metropolitan Water District (MWD) treats their water by adding fluoride to the naturally occurring level in order to help prevent dental caries in consumers.
-The fluoride levels in the treated water are maintained within a range of 0.6 1.2 ppm, as required by State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW).
+The fluoride levels in the treated water are maintained within a range of 0.6 1.2 ppm, as required by State Water Resources Control Board (SWRCB).
+Division of Drinking Water (DDW). - (e) MWD collects samples quarterly for beta/photon emitters and annually for tritium and strontium.
+MWD's gross alpha, radium, radon and uranium data are from 2020.
+Calleguas conducts radiological monitoring annually.

-Summary of Water Quality Results for 2021
+Summary of Water Quality Results for 2022